sarahfso/cpf-validator-io/README.md

-That's a simple interface to confirm cpf validation, a hiring coders 3 program practice.
+That's a simple interface to confirm CPF validation, a Hiring Coders 3 program practice.